 Florida (FL)

 Florida allows tribal casinos through the Seminole Tribe and recently launched expanded sports betting under a tribal compact.
-For fans of jackpot slots and American roulette, Florida online casinos offer plenty of options for real-money play.
+For fans of jackpot slots and American roulette, online casinos in Florida continue to offer real money.

 Current legislation